What does it mean to annotate an image?

 High-performance annotation tools:

 An important point to consider and test is whether or not the tools provided by the training data platform you are testing can support a high number of objects and labels per image without sacrificing loading times.
-At Labelbox, our vector pen tool allows you to draw freehand as well as straight lines.
-Blazingly fast and ergonomic drawing tools help reduce the time-consuming nature of having pixel-perfect labels consistently.
+At Labelbox, our fast and ergonomic drawing tools provide efficiency to help reduce the time-consuming nature of having pixel-perfect labels consistently.
+Our vector pen tool, for instance, allows you to draw freehand as well as straight lines.
+When you have the right tool for the job, image annotation is much easier.

 Labelbox's pen tool illustrated